canonical-web-and-design/practices/workflow/automated-checks.md

 description: How we set up automated checks for our GitHub projects
 ---

-Every official team project should be set up to [require a number of checks to pass](https://help.github.com/en/github/administering-a-repository/enabling-required-status-checks) before a pull-request can be merged.
+Every official team project should be set up to [require a number of checks to pass](https://help.github.com/en/github/administering-a-repository/enabling-required-status-checks) before a pull request can be merged.

 ## Prefer GitHub workflows